ObserveX/solarwinds-java-apm-instrumentation/README.md

 # SolarWinds---Sample-Java-App-Instrumentation-

 Approches used for Instrumentation:
-1) Manual Setup(Not recommended in Prod)
+[A] Manual Setup(Not recommended in Prod)
-2) Using Dockerfile to include SolarWinds Instrumentation steps(Recommended method)
+[B] Using Dockerfile to include SolarWinds Instrumentation steps(Recommended method)

-# Easy Setup
-## Pull and Run this Docker Image with SolarWinds APM already instrumented.
-Modify the servicekey as needed.
-docker run -d --name kk8300 -p 8780:8780 -p 8783:8783 soultechie/solarwinds-apm

-# **Java App in Docker Instrumentation**

-## Manual Setup(Not recommended in Prod)
+## [A] Manual Setup(Not recommended in Prod)

-### Pull and run the Konakart Community Edition with below docker command:
+Pull and run the Konakart Community Edition with below docker command:

 ```bash
 docker run -d --name kk9600 -p 8780:8780 -p 8783:8783 konakart/konakart_9600_ce